XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 - Protect yourself against reversible deposits.
 Ripple payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
 Scammers can abuse this to take their fiat money back by canceling a deposit after receiving Ripple issuances.
 - When sending into Ripple, specify the issuing address as the issuer of the currency.
 Otherwise, you might accidentally use paths that deliver the same currency issued by other addresses.
 - Before sending a payment into Ripple, double check the cost of the payment.
 A payment from your operational address to a customer should not cost more than the destination amount plus any [transfer fee](#transferrate) you have set.
 - Before processing a payment out of Ripple, make sure you know the customer's identity.
 This makes it harder for anonymous attackers to scam you.
 Most anti-money-laundering regulations require this anyway.
-This is especially important because the users sending money from the RCL could be different than the ones that initially received the money in the RCL.
+This is especially important because the users sending money from the XRP Ledger could be different than the ones that initially received the money in the RCL.
 - Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending Ripple transactions.
 - [Robustly monitor for incoming payments](#robustly-monitoring-for-payments), and read the correct amount.
 Don't mistakenly credit someone the full amount if they only sent a [partial payment](reference-transaction-format.html#partial-payments).
-- Track your obligations and balances within the Ripple Consensus Ledger, and compare with the assets in your collateral account.
+- Track your obligations and balances within the XRP Ledger, and compare with the assets in your collateral account.
 If they do not match up, stop processing withdrawals and deposits until you resolve the discrepancy.
 - Avoid ambiguous situations.
 We recommend the following:
     - Enable the [`DisallowXRP` flag](#disallowxrp) for the issuing address and all operational addresses, so customers do not accidentally send you XRP.
 (Private exchanges should *not* set this flag, since they trade XRP normally.)
     - Enable the [`RequireDest` flag](#requiredest) for the issuing address and all operational addresses, so customers do not accidentally send a payment without the destination tag to indicate who should be credited.
     - Enable the [`RequireAuth` flag](#requireauth) on all operational addresses so they cannot issue currency by accident.
 - Monitor for suspicious or abusive behavior.
-For example, a user could repeatedly send funds into and out of the RCL, as a denial of service attack that effectively empties an operational address's balance.
+For example, a user could repeatedly send funds into and out of the XRP Ledger, as a denial of service attack that effectively empties an operational address's balance.
 Suspend customers whose addresses are involved in suspicious behavior by not processing their Ripple payments.

 ## Trading on Ripple ##

-After the issuances have been created in the Ripple Consensus Ledger, they can be freely transferred and traded by RCL users.
+After the issuances have been created in the XRP Ledger, they can be freely transferred and traded by XRP Ledger users.
 There are several consequences of this situation:

 - Anyone can buy/sell EUR.ACME on Ripple.
 If ACME issues multiple currencies on Ripple, a separate trust line is necessary for each.
-    - This includes RCL users who do not have an account in ACME Exchange's systems.
+    - This includes XRP Ledger users who do not have an account in ACME Exchange's systems.
 To withdraw the funds successfully from ACME, users still have to register with ACME.
-    - Optionally, ACME uses the [Authorized Accounts](#authorized-accounts) feature to limit who can hold EUR.ACME in the RCL.
+    - Optionally, ACME uses the [Authorized Accounts](#authorized-accounts) feature to limit who can hold EUR.ACME in the XRP Ledger.
-    - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the RCL, so that the user can no longer trade in the gateway's issuances.
+    - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the XRP Ledger, so that the user can no longer trade in the gateway's issuances.
-- RCL users trading and sending EUR.ACME to one another requires no intervention by ACME.
+- XRP Ledger users trading and sending EUR.ACME to one another requires no intervention by ACME.
-- All exchanges and balances in the RCL are publicly viewable.
+- All exchanges and balances in the XRP Ledger are publicly viewable.

 The following diagram depicts a Ripple payment sending 2EUR.ACME from Alice to Charlie.
-ACME can query the RCL to see updates to its balances any time after the transaction has occurred:
+ACME can query the XRP Ledger to see updates to its balances any time after the transaction has occurred:

 ![Diagram: Alice's sends 2 EUR.ACME from her trust line to Charlie's](img/e2g-03.png)